Nevada Supreme Court Electronic Filing

 Are there special formatting requirements for e-filed documents?

 An electronic document must be submitted in a portable document format (PDF) with a minimum resolution of 200 dpi (dots per inch).
 Only black text on a white background is permitted.
-Otherwise, the format of an electronic document must conform to the applicable NRAPs.
+Otherwise, the format of an electronic document must conform to the applicable NRAP.

 How will signatures on electronic documents be handled?